Thyroid Surgery

 Nurse Navigator:

-For complex thyroid cancer related postoperative care we will assign the nurse navigator with expertise in taking care of thyroid cancer patients.
-Hurse navigator will help the patient to coordinate the care before, after the surgery.
-She is also will coordinate Endocrine Cancer Tumor Board.
+For complex thyroid cancer-related postoperative care, we will assign the nurse navigator with expertise in taking care of thyroid cancer patients.
+Hurse navigator will help the patient coordinate care before and after surgery.
+She will also coordinate the Endocrine Cancer Tumor Board.

 POST-OPERATIVE SCAR GALLERY: